 We’ve still got a few more things to finish like installing our L-shaped shower curtain rod (which is sitting in a box in the basement), installing a couple of towel hooks, and other random stuff, but so far we are loving this sleek new bathroom.
 And we love that it smells fresh and shiny clean, somewhere between paint and soap – yum.

-I’ll be back with some additional details about how to build the vanity shelf, tile the walls, paint the floors, etc. (update: click through for more on the painted hardwood floors, DIY floating vanity, tile inset mirror; tiling tips; and framed marbled paper), so add House Updated to your feed or subscribe to posts via email (buttons on the right) so you don’t miss it – it’s free!
+I’ll be back with some additional details about how to build the vanity shelf, tile the walls, paint the floors, etc. (update: click through for more on the painted hardwood floors, DIY floating vanity, tile inset mirror; tiling tips; framed marbled paper; and finally installing the shower curtain), so add House Updated to your feed or subscribe to posts via email (buttons on the right) so you don’t miss it – it’s free!
 And spam-free, too.
 Oh, and you can follow along with real-time fun on Instagram, Pinterest, and all that good stuff, too (again, buttons on the right).

 Anyone else tackle walls of tiny mosaic tile?
 Or create your own floating shelf?
 Or perhaps convince your spouse that painted floors will be awesome?
 Here’s to hoping I’m not all alone in any of those things…